erinlouise11/Hearts-and-Stars/README.md

 The game can be started over at any time by clicking on START OVER.
 If the game is won, there will be an option to play again by pressing PLAY AGAIN.
 If either of these buttons are pressed, the players will have to reinput their selection and press START.

 ## Running application
-Extract the .zip folder and then run the heartsandstars.exe.
+Download and extract the .zip folder.
+Run the heartsandstars.exe.

+## Open source code
+The folder 'Code' will contain the open source code and resources.